Safeguarding (See policy)

 Referrals will often be false alarms, but staff must put the needs of children and young people first and not take any risks with their safety or welfare, even if this means upsetting parents or carers.

 This duty of care and safeguarding procedure is the same in all schools across the country and is explained to all parents on the enrolment of their child.
 A copy of our full policy can be found on the policy page of this website.
-If you would like more information on safeguarding procedures please contact Susannah, Jo or Zohra or ask to see the Southwark booklet for parents, ‘Protecting children in education settings’.
+If you would like more information on safeguarding procedures please contact Susannah or Jo, or ask to see the Southwark booklet for parents, ‘Protecting children in education settings’.

 - Protecting children in education settings